Creating accessible handbooks

 Practice has shown that adding this tagline does not result in a high number of requests for alternate formats.
 You are unlikely to receive many requests and those you do receive are likely to be for large print which is cheap and easy to produce.
-To help course administrators and others produce accessible documents we have produced the following guidance:

 The tagline can be placed at the beginning or end of the document and should be on electronic as well as paper versions.

 Electronic/ Online Handbooks

 Electronic handbooks are becoming more common and the principles are just the same.
 We would recommend you try and follow the formatting advice given above.
 Some other useful guidance for electronic versions is provided below.